Me2two/Canvas-External-Link-Extension/README.md

 # Canvas-External-Link-Extension
-Modifies the first class on Canvas with a new link and Title.
+Modifies the first class card on Canvas with a new link and Title.